NotCompsky/bpcs/doc/bpcs.1.md

 If vessel images contains fewer than 2 complex grids, program will loop and crash.

+If a vessel image has 1 modulo 64 complex grids, the last grid will be a perfect chequerboard.

 ## MISSING FEATURES

 Cannot read files embedded by systems with a different endianness.